This post may contain affiliate links. Please read our disclosure policy.

 Make the Pizza Dough

-• First Rise: After mixing, transfer the dough to an olive oil-lined bowl.
-Cover it with plastic wrap or a dish towel.
-Let it rise in a warm place until it doubles in size, which should take about 2 hours.
+• First Rise: Transfer the dough to a lightly oiled bowl.
+Cover with plastic wrap or a dish towel and let it rise in a warm place until doubled in size, about 2 hours.

-• Prepare the Pan: Once the dough has risen, coat your baking dish or cast iron skillet generously with olive oil.
+• Prepare the Pan: Coat a baking dish or cast iron skillet with olive oil.
 Transfer the dough to the pan.
-Given its wet and sticky nature, lightly oiling your fingers can help in spreading the dough evenly.
+If it's sticky, lightly oil your fingers to help spread it evenly.

 • Second Rise: Cover the pan with plastic wrap and let the dough rise for another hour.

-• Position a rack at the lowest position of the oven, and preheat the oven to 500°F (260°C).
+• Preheat the Oven: Position a rack on the lowest level and preheat the oven to 500°F (260°C).
+If your baking dish can’t handle this heat, use the highest temperature it allows.

-• Add Sauce: Spread pizza sauce or tomato sauce evenly over the dough.
+• Add Sauce: Spread pizza sauce evenly over the dough.

-• Add Pepperoni: Layer slices of pepperoni on top of the sauce.
+• Add Pepperoni: Layer slices of pepperoni over the sauce.

-• Bake the Pizza: Place in the bottom rack of your oven and bake for 15 minutes, or until the cheese is melted and bubbly.
+• Bake: Place the pan on the bottom oven rack and bake for 15 minutes, or until the cheese is melted and bubbly.

-• Remove the pizza from the oven, run a spatula or a knife around the edges to loosen it from the pan.
-Transfer the pizza to a cutting board, cut, and enjoy.
+• Finish and Serve: Remove the pizza from the oven, run a spatula or knife around the edges to loosen it, then transfer to a cutting board.
+Slice and enjoy!

 Notes